 Don't eat. don't drink, but look into the eyes of the young one.

 Take me to the saddle, oh son of the Kurd, and let us go.

-Edward Hines' Hommage Bartok et Saygun en Turquie 1936: Chanson de Hatice Deklioglu is a work which functions at several levels.
+Edward Hines' Hommage Bartok et Saygun en Turquie, 1936: Chanson de Hatice Deklioglu is a work which functions at several levels.
 The music which Hines composed is a set of variations on the theme of the original recording.
-This theme is presented in the opening of Hommage, and also at the end in an audio clip that features Ms. Deklioglu's actual voice; the musicians join her in this poignant moment where the past and present are united.
-Ms. Deklioglu sings of forbidden love, that which crosses both religious and cultural boundaries; the translated text is recited by the performers in the middle of the work.
-But at another level, Hommage is a personal tribute to Bela Bartok and Adnan Saygun, two artists from very different worlds who joined together to discover their common bond.
+This theme is presented in the opening of Hommage, and also at the end in an audio clip that features Ms. Deklioglu's actual voice; she joins the ensemble in a haunting and poignant moment where past and present are united.
+At another level, Hommage is a personal tribute to Bela Bartok and Adnan Saygun, two artists from very different worlds who joined together to discover their common bond.